xivanalysis/xivanalysis/README.md

 To reduce code duplication, modules have a dependency system in place, that lets them reference other modules.
 Modules are guaranteed to run _before_ anything that depends on them (***NOTE:*** *this implicitly prevents circular dependencies - they will throw an error*).

-The object key a module is assigned to in `modules` config property (or `defaultModules` in `core`) is the name that should be used to reference dependencies.
+The object key a module is assigned to in its `index.js` (or `defaultModules` in `core/Parser`) is the name that should be used to reference dependencies.
 Any dependencies specified for a module are then made available at runtime as `this.[name]`.

 This only covers the basics of modules, however.
 If you'd like to find out more, I would highly suggest checking the modules for the `core` and `jobs/smn` groups - they should provide ample examples of what can be done.